zlogic/mendix-docs/content/en/docs/control-center/security/software-composition.md

 Components are identified in the following manner:

 First, when a new deployment package is created via the Mendix Portal with the compatible Mendix Runtime version, a software bill of material (SBOM) is generated along with it.
+Later it can be generated using menu option **App -> Tools -> Generate Bill of Materials**.
 The log details can be viewed by clicking **View build output** in the deployment package details in the Mendix Portal.
 For details on SBOM generation, see [SBOM Generation](/refguide/sbom-generation/).

 The component dependencies for each non-expired, deployment package are available in the [Software Composition](/developerportal/deploy/software-composition/) page in **Apps**.